 Scientists at University of California, Los Angeles (UCLA) report they have been able to “significantly slow aging” in fruit flies, and in the process, “substantially improve” the insects’ health.
-This age-delaying process, if successful, will have various bold impacts in the health and medical fields, among others.
+This age-delaying process, if successful, will be the secrets to longevity and will have various bold impacts in the health and medical fields, among others.

 By exploring multiple mechanisms that lead to aging in fruit flies, the UCLA team hopes to eventually develop a technique to slow aging and delay aging-related diseases in humans.